anthonycoffey/property-manager-pro/memory-bank/projectRoadmap.md

     * **Residents Management (CRUD):**
         * Primarily for customer support, allowing admins to search and view resident details and service history.
         * Ability to edit/delete residents (updating `users` and `residents` documents).

----

-Let me know if you'd like to dive deeper into any specific section, such as the detailed implementation of the invitation system or the CSV import process!